AmalShibu16/AmalShibu16/README.md

 ## Hi there 👋
+ I'm Amal Shibu, and this repository serves as a hub for all my projects, experiments, and contributions.
+Feel free to explore, contribute, and connect!
 <!--
 **AmalShibu16/AmalShibu16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.